Kolten Wong Player Props: Mariners vs. Astros

-On Saturday, Kolten Wong (batting .303 in his past 10 games) and the Seattle Mariners face the Houston Astros, whose starting pitcher will be J.P.
-France.
-First pitch is at 9:40 PM ET.
+On Sunday, Kolten Wong (.371 on-base percentage in past 10 games, 101 points above season-long percentage) and the Seattle Mariners face the Houston Astros, whose starting pitcher will be Brandon Bielak.
+First pitch is at 4:10 PM ET.

-He collected three RBI (going 1-for-3 with a double) in his last game against the Astros.
+In his most recent game he had a hitless performance (0-for-2) against the Astros.

 Kolten Wong Game Info & Props vs. the Astros